Me: It’s pronounced Kinda, actually.

 Me: Well done, Sue.

-The Doctor, Sanders and Todd are placed in a cell with the Kinda box.
+The Doctor, Sanders and Todd are locked in a cell with only the Kinda box for company.

 Sue: That’s a lovely box.
 If I had to buy some Doctor Who memorabilia, that’s what I’d get.

-The episode concludes with the Doctor opening it.
-Todd screams.
+The episode concludes with the Doctor opening the box.
+Todd screams the place down.

 Sue: Bloody hell.
 I can’t go to bed on that cliffhanger.
 Stick the next one on.

-Sue: Why isn’t Adric doing something to stop the mad ****er?
-You said he was just pretending this week.
-He’s just standing there watching!
+Sue: Why isn’t Adric doing anything to stop the mad ****er?
+You said he was only pretending, so why is he’s just standing there watching?

 Me: Maybe they should have given Adric a holiday instead of Nyssa.